How Free Press Unlimited silenced its own journalists by Maite Vermeulen (translated from the Dutch original here)

 Journalism means serious reporting: investigative analyses, exposés, essays, and books that explore meaningful topics.
 Think ProPublica, not People Magazine; The Ethics of What We Eat, not The Bulletproof Diet.

-Corporate non-fiction means all the words an NGO or company might need: annual reports, position papers, project evaluations, web pages, blog posts, newsletters, and so on.
+Charitable non-fiction means all the words an NGO might need: annual reports, position papers, project evaluations, web pages, blog posts, newsletters, and so on.
 Here, "translate" is shorthand for translate, edit, and write: I'm happy to take your input in any form, from polished brochures to half-formed ideas, and help you turn it into a compelling narrative in English.

 It's fine if your project is heavy on technology; I have a tech-savvy background.
 I don't translate medical or legal texts.